What is Multimedia Journalism?

 Students should expect to engage with the multiple formats used today to report the news.
 Courses for aspiring multimedia journalists include journalism stalwarts such as media writing and news reporting but also digital storytelling and web design.

 You’ll dive into video editing, art software, web design, film production and audio engineering.

 That’s because the demands on multimedia journalists are many: In addition to exercising solid news judgment and working under sometimes rigid time constraints, they have to flex their creative muscles and carefully determine what the end product should look and sound like.

-“The journalist today needs to have more than reporting and editing skills,” says Ron Wiginton, professor of journalism and English at Elmhurst College.
+“The journalist today needs to have more than reporting and editing skills,” says Ron Wiginton, professor of journalism and English at Elmhurst University.
 “From blogs to video production, the media landscape demands that journalists be prepared to present stories in print and cyberspace.”

 That means that when you’re in the newsroom or out covering a story, you’ll need to assess not just what makes for a must-read story but also a compelling video or audio presentation.
 So it pays to know the basics of recording, editing and producing—the techniques taught in a multimedia journalism program.

 If you’re curious, you can check out the U.S. Bureau of Labor Statistics’ overview of media and communication occupations.
 For example, the median salary for reporters, correspondents and broadcast news analysts in 2018 was just shy of $44,000, as was the median salary for broadcast and sound engineering technicians.

 Other careers to explore in the category include editor, camera operator and photographer.